A form of Call Back

 - The subway levels in Syphon Filter 3 and The Omega Strain are throwbacks to the first game.
 The former is in fact the same subway in DC as the one in the original.

 - Hitman: Contracts has 47 reliving past missions as flashbacks during a near death experience.
-Many of these are recreations of missions from the first two games, and the first level is 47 escaping from the aftermath of the climax of the first game.
+Many of these are recreations of missions from the first game, and the first level is 47 escaping from the aftermath of the climax of the first game.

 - The first stage in Tenchu: Wrath of Heaven is a throwback to the first stage in the first Tenchu, and is actually set in the same location, now owned by the son of the corrupt merchant that served as the original stage boss.